-- (a) recording managerial responsibility for each asset; - (b) identification of additions and disposals; - (c) identification of all repairs and maintenance expenses; - (d) physical security of assets; - (e) periodic verification of the existence of, condition of, and title to assets recorded: - identification and reporting of all costs associated with the retention of an asset; and - (g) reporting, recording and safekeeping of cash, cheques and negotiable instruments. - 13.
-All discrepancies revealed by the verification of physical assets to the fixed asset register shall be notified to the Director of Finance and Logistics. - 14.
+- (a) recording managerial responsibility for each asset; - (b) identification of additions and disposals; - (c) identification of all repairs and maintenance expenses; - (d) physical security of assets; - (e) periodic verification of the existence of, condition of, and title to assets recorded: - identification and reporting of all costs associated with the retention of an asset; and - (g) reporting, recording and safekeeping of cash, cheques and negotiable instruments. - 12.
+All discrepancies revealed by the verification of physical assets to the fixed asset register shall be notified to the Director of Finance and Logistics. - 13.
 Whilst each employee has a responsibility for the security of property of the Board, it is the responsibility of directors and senior employees in all disciplines to apply such appropriate routine security practices in relation to NHS property as may be determined by the Board.
-Any breach of agreed security practices must be reported to the Chief Executive. - 15.
+Any breach of agreed security practices must be reported to the Chief Executive. - 14.
 Any damage to the Board's premises, vehicles and equipment, or any loss of equipment, stores or supplies must be reported to the Director of Finance and Logistics in accordance with the procedure for reporting losses.

-Owner: Document: Doc & page: Review arrangements: Rolling 3 year or on introduction of new systems Head of Finance Standing Financial Instruction Page 44 of 71 Version: 2022-01 v1 Latest Intranet Posting: June 2021 Implementation: Immediate Approved by: Audit Committee and Board
+Owner: Document: Page: Review arrangements: Head of Finance Standing Financial Instructions Page 55 of 85 Reviewed annually or on introduction of new systems Version: Latest Intranet Posting: Implementation: Approved by: 2023-06 April 2022 Immediate Audit and Risk Committee and Board

-Equality & Diversity Impact Assessment: no adverse outcome has been identified
+Equality and Diversity Impact Assessment: no adverse outcome has been identified.

-- 16. The Chief Executive shall be responsible for the maintenance of registers of assets, taking account of advice of the Director of Finance and Logistics concerning the form of any register and the method of updating. - 17.
+- 15. The Chief Executive shall be responsible for the maintenance of registers of assets, taking account of advice of the Director of Finance and Logistics concerning the form of any register and the method of updating. - 16.
 Where practical, assets should be marked as Board property.

-Owner: Document: Doc & page: Review arrangements: Rolling 3 year or on introduction of new systems Head of Finance Standing Financial Instruction Page 45 of 71 Version: 2022-01 v1 Latest Intranet Posting: June 2021 Implementation: Immediate Approved by: Audit Committee and Board
+Owner: Document: Page: Review arrangements: Head of Finance Standing Financial Instructions Page 56 of 85 Reviewed annually or on introduction of new systems Version: Latest Intranet Posting: Implementation: Approved by: 2023-06 April 2022 Immediate Audit and Risk Committee and Board

-Equality & Diversity Impact Assessment: no adverse outcome has been identified
+Equality and Diversity Impact Assessment: no adverse outcome has been identified.